tourhunter-com/help-tourhunter-com/_articles-en/how_to_restore_a_password.md

 ### **Step 3**

-Fill the required “Email” field, establish that a computer user is human and click on the “Reset” button.
+Fill the required “Email” field, establish that a user is human and click on the “Reset” button.

 ![How_to_restore_a_password2](/assets/images/how_to_restore_a_password2.png)